 In the past I have worked on the development and deployment of an accessible, coercion resistant voting machine.

 Lights, Camera, Action!
-Exploring Effects of Visual Distractions on Completion of Security Tasks, to appear at The 15th International Conference on Applied Cryptography and Network Security (ACNS2017)
+Exploring Effects of Visual Distractions on Completion of Security Tasks, in proceedings of The 15th International Conference on Applied Cryptography and Network Security (ACNS2017)

-Proactively Secure Cloud-Enabled Storage, To appear at The 37th IEEE International Conference on Distributed Computing Systems (ICDCS 2017)
+Proactively Secure Cloud-Enabled Storage, in proceedings of The 37th IEEE International Conference on Distributed Computing Systems (ICDCS 2017)